rishik250809/bmwccids-to-bytes/README.md

 # bmwccids-to-bytes
-A simple BMW Check Control ID to bytes converter, especially for BMW's G chassis can bus.
+A simple BMW Check Control ID to bytes converter, especially for BMW's F and G chassis' can bus.

 ### Where do i get the CCID list from?